 For a while, De Graafschap considered moving to a new stadium with higher capacity, however in the end could not get approval from the local council.

 Stadion De Vijverberg is located in the south-east of the small city of Doetinchem.
 The stadium lies about a kilometre from the city’s railway station, making for a 15-minute walk.
 The walk from the city centre, lying north of the station, takes only 5 to 10 minutes longer.

 Regular trains run between Arnhem and Doetinchem.
 The journey takes about half an hour.

 Address: Lijsterbeslaan 101A, 7004 GN Doetinchem

-De Graafschap regularly requires possession of a De Graafschap Club Card to be able to buy tickets.
+De Graafschap may require possession of a De Graafschap Club Card to be able to buy tickets.

-While De Graafschap sells out regularly in the Eredivsie, tickets should be easily available for most Eerste Divisie matches.
+While De Graafschap sell out regularly in the Eredivsie, tickets should be easily available for most Eerste Divisie matches.

 Ticket prices range from €20.50 for a seat in the corners or behind the goal to €25.50 for a central seat at the long side.